open-telemetry/opentelemetry-java-instrumentation/docs/contributing/running-tests.md

 Open Telemetry Auto Instrumentation's minimal supported version is java 8.
 All jar files that we produce, unless noted otherwise, have bytecode compatible with java 8 runtime.
-In addition to that we test our code with all later java versions as well: 11 and 15.
+Our test suite is executed against java 8, all LTS versions and the latest non-LTS version.

 Some libraries that we auto-instrument may have higher minimal requirements.
 In this case we compile and test corresponding auto-instrumentation with